chadblack/Inquisition2025/legalese.md

 available via zoom by appointment.

 **Changes:** I reserve the write to change this syllabus as the semester progresses.
 This is not a contract, but rather a document to guide expectations and clearly communicate weekly assignments.
-Please bring the syllabus with you to our class meetings.
-Or, keep up with it on the course website.
-We'll have to remain flexible as the outlook for our fourth pandemic semester is still uncertain.
+Please keep up with the course website.
+Flexibility is important for both students and professors.